darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 C# is and object-oriented programing language (OOP), which means it treats everything as an "object".
 An object is basically some value, or `state`, that is wrapped with a bunch of helper functions, or `methods`, that do something with this state.
 An object's methods have to be defined in advance in `classes`, which are a sort of blueprint to the value and what it can do.
 What class an object is made of is known as it's `type`.
 A `string` is a type, so is `float`, `int` or any other class name available in your current environment.

-So, if I have a piece pf text, or `string`, and want to make it all upper case, you can write something like:
+So, if I have a piece of text, or `string`, and want to make it all upper case, you can write something like:

 ```csharp
 "Hello World".ToUpper();